 one of a kind, 'untamed presence' desert inspired wall hanging

-each & every piece of these desert wall hangings are cut, cleaned, fired twice, glazed by hand, designed & strung by me. the desert pieces are all fairly chunky & glazed with beautiful, full range colors; some with crackles, some with speckles & all unique. i color swatched a lot of the flora on my most recent trip to the desert & matched up some favorite glazes for this series. they are strung on strong lovely natural leather cord & come ready to hang. these pieces hang between approximately 10-18 inches straight down. all of my glazes are non-toxic.
+each & every piece of these desert wall hangings are cut, cleaned, fired twice, glazed by hand, designed & strung by me. the desert pieces are all fairly chunky & glazed with beautiful, full range colors; some with crackles, some with speckles & all unique. i color swatched a lot of the flora on my most recent trip to the desert & matched up some favorite glazes for this series. they are strung on strong lovely natural waxed linen cord & come ready to hang. these pieces hang between approximately 10-18 inches straight down. all of my glazes are non-toxic.

 perfect for your art wall, office, door, nursery, reading nook, or any other room needing some lovely wall work! these are in my studio & ready to ship.

 inspirational desert quotes that evoke the feeling of these pieces: